strawmelonjuice/lumina/CONTRIBUTING.md

 ## Licence and contributor terms

-By contributing, you agree that your contributions are licensed under the BSD 3-Clause Licence of this repository, unless explicitly stated otherwise in writing.
+By contributing, you agree that your contributions are licensed under the AGPLv3 Licence of this repository, unless explicitly stated otherwise in writing.

-See `LICENSE` at the repository root.
+See `COPYING` at the repository root.

 ---